What is cloud management?

 All that interconnectivity relies on perhaps the most overlooked technology of all: the operating system.
 The operating system not only commands all the different technologies that make up clouds, but it also deploys your cloud management tools.
 That operating system needs to work with whatever cloud you use—no matter how unique it is—which is why many cloud-based operating systems are open source, like Linux®.

 Clouds provide the rules and cloud management carries them out.
 Clouds are pools of virtual resources, storage, applications, and services that are managed by software so the resources can be accessed on demand.
 Cloud management is a combination of software, automation, policies, governance, and people that determine how those cloud computing services are made available.

 What a cloud management platform should do

-Cloud management platforms must be customized to your needs: they must meet the requirements of the operating systems, apps, storage frameworks, and whatever else is running in the cloud.
+Cloud management platforms must be customized to your needs: they must meet the requirements of the operating systems, apps, storage frameworks, standard operating environments (SOEs), and whatever else is running in the cloud.

 Automation should remove humans from everyday tasks.
 Automation is integral to everything that cloud computing can do, and therefore self-service capabilities are vital to any cloud management platform.

 It’s easy to use cloud services, so it’s very easy to use more than you can afford.
 A cloud management platform should provide accurate cost forecasting and reporting.